Area51 Project - Old Man to Renegade:

 Fall 2010 Update:

-With my 500cc engine swapped back in, project Renegade is still running strong, although having no reverse really sucks.
-On the final run last year my rear shock seized/froze solid so I purchased and installed a new Kimpex unit this fall.
-Upon inspection, I found both front shocks had also started to leak so I replaced them with Kimpex units as well.
-I've had great success installing HID lighting kits in my trucks so I ordered a kit for the sled.
-This kit from VVME uses an H4 base with a halogen bulb for Low Beam, and HID for Hi Beam.
+Project Renegade is still running strong, although having no reverse really sucks.
+On the final run last season my rear shock seized/froze solid so I purchased and installed a replacement Kimpex unit this fall.
+Upon further inspection I found both front shocks were leaking so I replaced them with Kimpex units as well.
+I've had great success installing HID lighting kits in my vehicles so I ordered a kit for the sled.
+A kit from VVME uses an H4 base with a halogen bulb for Low Beam, and HID for Hi Beam.
 The HID bulb I chose is 55w unit in 5000k color for a nice white light.
-My electric starter has been acting up for awhile, so I removed it and repaired a frayed wire on the starter solenoid.
-A new battery from Wal-Mart now provides easy starts, and constant clean DC power to run my HID headlight.

 Fall 2012 Update: